-Red wine vinegar can be used in salad dressings, marinades, pickles, and sweet-and-sour dishes containing red cabbage.
+Red wine vinegar can be used in salad dressings, pasta salads, marinades, pickles, and sweet-and-sour dishes containing red cabbage.

 To Make a Salad Dressing:

-If you would like to use the vinegar as a salad dressing, simply add an equal (1-1/2 cups) of a good quality olive oil.
+If you would like to use the vinegar as a salad dressing or in a pasta salad, simply add an equal (1-1/2 cups) of a good quality olive oil.
+Add in a tablespoon of Italian seasoning and a teaspoon of sugar to cut the bitterness a bit.
 Shake well between uses.

 • 1 – 1/2 cups of red wine vinegar